Citizens United, U.S. Supreme Court decision, endures eight years after Obama prime-time attack

 David Bossie, Citizens United’s chairman, remembers the rehearing as a momentous day in every aspect.

 “It was a very surreal time for us,” he said.
-“We’d all been looking at the Supreme Court, wondering what was going to happen, and then here I am sitting across the aisle from senators John McCain and Russ Feingold – the guys whose name is on the law we’re trying to overturn.
+“We’d all been looking at the Supreme Court, wondering what was going to happen, and then here I am sitting across the aisle from Sens.
+John McCain and Russ Feingold — the guys whose name is on the law we’re trying to overturn.
 It was a remarkable thing to be sitting right there with them, a who’s who of Washington lawyers, legal writers and members of Congress.”

-At first, Mr. Bossie said he even felt a frisson of sympathy for Ms. Kagan’s lack of courtroom experience, especially when he looked at his legal team that included, in addition to Mr. Olson, famed First Amendment lawyer Floyd Abrams, who represented Sen. Mitch McConnell.
+At first, Mr. Bossie said, he even felt a frisson of sympathy for Ms. Kagan’s lack of courtroom experience — especially when he looked at his legal team, which included, in addition to Mr. Olson, famed First Amendment lawyer Floyd Abrams, who represented Sen. Mitch McConnell, Kentucky Republican.

 “She’s obviously a brilliant lawyer but from an experience standpoint, c’mon,” Mr. Bossie said.

-The decision came Jan.
+The decision came down on Jan.
 21, 2010.
 Justice Anthony M. Kennedy, now bolstered by Justice Alito’s rise to the high court, wrote the 5-4 decision overturning a 1990 precedent and peeling away part of the 2003 ruling that upheld McCain-Feingold.

 “Governments are often hostile to speech, but under our law and our tradition it seems stranger than fiction for our Government to make this political speech a crime,” Justice Kennedy wrote.